dontloo/dontloo.github.io/_posts/blog/2017-8-23-cortana-skill.md

 **4. & 5.
 Deploy your bot to Azure.
 Register your bot with the Bot Framework.**

-See [this tutorial](https://docs.microsoft.com/en-us/bot-framework/deploy-bot-overview) and [here](https://docs.microsoft.com/en-us/bot-framework/portal-register-bot) on how to deply and register your bot, after registeration, remember to configurate the `web.config` file as follows.
+See [here](https://docs.microsoft.com/en-us/bot-framework/deploy-bot-overview) and [here](https://docs.microsoft.com/en-us/bot-framework/portal-register-bot) on how to deply and register your bot, after registeration, remember to configurate the `web.config` file as follows.

 > If you're using the Bot Builder SDK for Node.js, set the following environment variables:
 > * MICROSOFT_APP_ID